Look, here’s the brutal truth about shopping cart abandonment:

 If you want to prevent buyers from abandoning their carts, you really need to improve your checkout.

-I mean, it’s true, not everyone who decides to buy from you will actually complete their purchase.
+Not everyone who decides to buy from you will actually complete their purchase.

 But most of those people will leave your site at checkout, not while browsing your store.